Veteran's Issues are Our Issues:

 While many veterans return home to lead normal, fulfilling lives, however, many others are affected by post-traumatic stress disorder (PTSD), traumatic brain injury, substance abuse, homelessness, disability, health issues, unemployment, poverty, and lack of access to higher education.

 Around 11% of the adult homeless population are veterans.
 Words cannot describe the shame that this brings upon us as a nation.
 I support housing programs for veterans, and will seek to fund veteran's healthcare and expand the number of VA hospitals.
 Even when we win single-payer, we will still need specialized care for veteran-specific issues.
+Under a new single-payer system, veterans could be treated by specialized doctors and nurses who are experienced in veteran-specific issues.
+Current VA management would be required to apply for jobs inside the new single-payer system, which would allow us to weed out the bad actors that have been involved in waste, fraud, and abuse.

 We can no longer let our veterans fall between the cracks.